 Click here view his book and professional biography.

 Former Detachment “A” member Dieter Protsch has published Be All You Can Be: From a Hitler Youth in WWII to a US Army Green Beret.
-Profits to be used for purchases of pre-paid phone cards for troops oversees.
+Profits were used for purchases of pre-paid phone cards for troops oversees.

 Former Detachment “A” member MG(Ret) Sidney Shachnow – former Detachment(A) Commander is the author of the best seller “Hope and Honor” .